wildmountainfarms/solarthing/README.md

 # solarthing
-A program that listens for packets from a OutBack POWER Mate device and uploads it to a database.
+Parses data from an Outback MATE, communicates with a renogy rover, and uses CouchDB as a database!
 ## What This is used for
 This program is run on a raspberry pi at Wild Mountain Farms (www.wildmountainfarms.com).
 That program uploads packets to a CouchDB database on a separate computer which hosts the web portion